jimken123/soda/blog/20221101-performance-improvements/performance_improvements.md

 # Performance Improvements at Reductech

-The focus for Sequence release v0.18.0 has been on performance.
+The focus for Phoenix release v0.18.0 has been on performance.
 This post explains the changes we've made, how they've improved performance, and why we decided to implement them.
 This is aimed at both _SCL_ users and _C#_ developers who are interested in performance.